slp-laboratory/slp-laboratory.github.io/_pages/papers.md

 #sidebar:
 #  nav: "docs"
 ---
-Members will be added here.
+Papers will be added here.